 Three activities are defined within the scope of Ultra HD project: (1) Creation of Ultra HD database, (2) Defining subjective quality testing methodologies for Ultra HD, (3) Objective video quality metrics for Ultra HD.

 Creation of Ultra HD database: Currently Ultra HD has focused on the creation of a data base of 4K Raw videos.
 We have a plan to enrich the database to 10 UltraHD video sequence which can be encoded with different encoding parameters of HEVC.
-The encoded sequences will be uploaded to VQEG ftp server.
-This database will be described and will be freely available for download from VQEG ftp server.
+The encoded sequences will be uploaded to VQEG ftp server (or CDVL.org).
+This database will be described and will be freely available for download from VQEG ftp server (or CDVL.org).

+Some content available from EBU, Blender project (Tears of Steel), SVT (on CDVL and VQEG website), perhaps from SKY in the future.

 Defining subjective quality testing methodologies for Ultra HD